AJ-AJ-AJ/rails_bog_app/README.md

 #### 2. Add Bootstrap to your project

 Rails handles CSS and JavaScript with a system called the asset pipeline.
-We'll go over it more next week, but for now, here's how to add Bootstrap CSS using the asset pipeline.
+Here's how to add Bootstrap CSS using the asset pipeline.

 Third-party libraries belong in the `vendor/assets` sub-directory of your Rails app.
 You'll need to download a Bootstrap CSS file and add it to this directory.